 It turns out this very effect works fantastic for funky rhythm guitar as well as country style chicken pickin’ among other guitar techniques.

-You can learn more about what compressor pedals do in this article.
+You can learn more about what compressor pedals do, or how to use a compressor pedal in these great articles.

 Recommended Compressor Pedals